lauslim12/attendance/README.md

 docker-compose up -d
 ```

-- The MariaDB Docker instance will be populated with the tables from `scripts/migrate.sql` and it will be reset every time the Docker Compose instance restarts.

 - After this, the next steps will be split in two: API Setup and Web Setup.

 ### API Setup